nadlambino/laravel-uploadable/README.md

 > [!IMPORTANT]
 >
-> Make sure that you've already validated the files that you're passing here as it does not run any validation like it does when uploading from request.
+> Make sure that you've already validated the files that you're passing here as it does not run any validation like it does when uploading directly from the request.

 <hr style="border-bottom: 3px solid #dadada" />